tytydraco/yessleep/out/The_Hitchhiker_on_Stonegate_Highway_Part_1.md

 While the road felt too calm and too silent.
 I could hear the tyres gliding against the asphalt.
 It didn't look like the road I knew well.

-As a usual habit, I unfolded the vanity mirror and looked at myself.
+Out of habit, I unfolded the vanity mirror and looked at myself.
 My eyelids stretched wide in confusion.
 For a few seconds, it felt like I had seen someone else.
 I immediately stopped the car, turned the dome light on, and sighed in relief.

 After a mile or two, I was greeted by a diversion.
 The barricades were still dripping with mud, as if they had been installed moments ago.
 The road past the diversion had nothing blocking it, no accident, no landslide.
 A large arrow pointing left was cut into one of the barricades.
 The fog swayed around it like a snake coiled on a branch.